-Getting a Pennsylvania DMV Learners Permit
+Getting a Pennsylvania (PA) Drivers Permit

 The Pennsylvania Graduated Driver License program is a useful tool for allowing new drivers to slowly adapt to the habits of safe driving under Pennsylvania’s rules of the road.
 It grants increasing freedom and responsibilities as time passes and driving ability can be demonstrated under real life conditions.

-The process starts as young as 16 years old with a Pennsylvania learners permit, and extends up to age 18 when drivers can finally obtain a full unrestricted license.
-Out-of-state drivers who move to Pennsylvania will also be required to apply for a learners permit if their license has been expired for six months.
-Unlike many other states, you aren’t legally required to take drivers education before applying for your learners permit.
+The process starts as young as 16 years old with a Pennsylvania drivers permit, and extends up to age 18 when drivers can finally obtain a full unrestricted license.
+Out-of-state drivers who move to Pennsylvania will also be required to apply for a drivers permit if their license has been expired for six months.
+Unlike many other states, you aren’t legally required to take drivers education before applying for your permit.
 It is, however, still highly recommended for learning valuable information that will keep you safe while driving.
 Developing good driving habits while you are learning will also help keep you from getting a ticket – or worse, having your Pennsylvania license suspended.

-Pennsylvania Learners Permit
+Pennsylvania Drivers Permit Checklist

 You will also need to bring the following forms to complete the permit registration:

-- Non-commercial learners permit application
+- Non-commercial drivers permit application

 - Proof of residency (if over 18 years old)